Lake Mead's rise levels off after 5-month climb -- 34% full as an incredible water year nears its end

 LOWEST LEVEL: On July 27, 2022, the lake hit its lowest point since it was filled in the 1930s, dipping to 1,041.71 feet above sea level.
 Within a month, the lake level rose more than 2 1/2 feet.
 As 2023 began, a very wet winter changed the picture entirely, rebuilding water in the Colorado River basin.
 Forecasts at the time showed that Reclamation expected Lake Mead to drop below 1,020 feet in July of 2023.

-VERTICAL SPEEDBOAT: On May 23, 8 News Now reported on a boat that had been submerged for years in the Government Wash area of the lake.
+VERTICAL SPEEDBOAT: On May 23, Nexstar’s KLAS reported on a boat that had been submerged for years in the Government Wash area of the lake.
 The “vertical speedboat” or “Lake Mead monolith” became a symbol of the ongoing drought’s effect on the lake.
 Within two months, the boat was on dry land as the lake level plunged.
 Now, the bow of the boat is barely above water as the lake levels off.

 MONSOON DAMAGE: A couple of days before Tropical Storm Hilary found its way to Southern Nevada in August, a monsoon storm dealt heavy damage to Las Vegas Boat Harbor.
 Owners estimate the storm did more than $1 million in damage to docks and other facilities that serve the boating community.